Application Deadlines

 Traditional Master's Programs

-Applicants must have earned a bachelor’s degree from a regionally accredited institution with a minimum grade point average (GPA) of 2.75.
+Applicants must have earned a bachelor’s degree from a regionally accredited institution and have a Class B teaching certificate.
+Testing is not required.

 Additional Application Requirements